Quasi-spherical metrics and the static Minkowski inequality: Introduction

 for some constant $c_3$.
 Putting these together, we get $(2-k) u^{(-k)} = c_1 - c_3$ and hence $u^{(-k)}$ and $V^{(-k)}$ are both constant.
 By induction, $u$ and $V$ are rotationally symmetric to any order.

-It turns out that the solution to the zero scalar curvature equation has an $r^{-4}\log r$ term so that a nonconstant $u^{(-2)}$ is allowed (There is an abundance of scalar-flat metrics of the form \eqref{quasi-spherical}, see \cite{B}).
-We will use the static equations to show that $u^{(-2)}$ and $V^{(-2)}$ are each constant functions.
+It turns out that the solution to the zero scalar curvature equation has an $r^{-4}\log r$ term so that a nonconstant $u^{(-2)}$ is allowed.
+We resort to the static equations to show that $u^{(-2)}$ and $V^{(-2)}$ are each constant functions.
 Finally, since we do not know that $u$ and $V$ are analytic at infinity in polar coordinates, we will instead turn the formal computation in the second step into an estimate, making full use of the static equations to show that the non-rotationally symmetric part of $u$ and $V$ must vanish.

 The rest of the paper is organized as follows.
-In Section 3, we derive the static equations in polar coordinates and recall basic definitions and properties of spherical harmonics.
-In Section 4, we study the asymptotic behavior for the solutions of zero scalar curvature equation based on the work of Bartnik \cite{B} in dimension $n=3$ and Shi-Tam \cite{ST} in dimensions $n \ge 4$.
-In Section 5, we show that the static potential $V$ has similar asymptotic behavior as $u$ and use it to show that $u$ and $V$ are rotationally symmetric to the order $r^{1-n}$.
-In Section 6, we prove full rotational symmetry.
+In Section \ref{section:static equations in polar coordinates}, we derive the static equations in polar coordinates and recall basic definitions and properties of spherical harmonics.
+In Section \ref{section:asymptotics of the lapse}, we study the asymptotic behavior for the solutions of zero scalar curvature equation based on the work of Bartnik \cite{B} in dimension $n=3$ and Shi-Tam \cite{ST} in dimensions $n \ge 4$.
+In Section \ref{section:rotational symmetry at the order}, we show that the static potential $V$ has similar asymptotic behavior as $u$ and use it to show that $u$ and $V$ are rotationally symmetric to the order $r^{1-n}$.
+In Section \ref{section:proof of main theorem}, we prove full rotational symmetry.
 This leads to the proof of Theorems \ref{main} and \ref{equality case}.

-We prove the applications of the main rigidity theorem in Section 7.
-All of these rely on another Minkowski inequality for the level sets of the potential function that we derived in \cite{HW}.
-This inequality comes as a consequence of \eqref{Minkowski_static}, and because \eqref{Minkowski_static} extends to weakly A.F. spaces the level-set Minkowski inequality does as well.
-In fact, the proofs of Theorem \ref{photon_surface} and Theorem \ref{static_extension} are essentially unchanged, and in Theorem \ref{general_rig} we organize these into a single uniqueness theorem for static spaces.
+We prove the applications of the main rigidity theorem in Section \ref{section:applications}.
+All of these rely on an additional Minkowski inequality for the level sets of the potential function originally derived in \cite{HW}.
+Since this inequality comes as a consequence of \eqref{Minkowski_static}, we extend the level-set Minkowski inequality to the larger class of static manifolds.
+In Theorem \ref{general_rig}, we combine these inequalities to prove \eqref{photon_surface_bounds} for any $(M^{n},g,V)$ with CMC, equipotential, and totally umbilical boundaries.
+Theorems \ref{photon_surface} and \ref{static_extension} then follow as corollaries.
+For the black hole uniqueness theorem, we apply the level set Minkowski inequality to the near-horizon level sets to obtain the upper bound in \eqref{bh_bounds}.